 Trainers – Veja

-Speaking of trainers, I’ve pretty much lived in my Adidas since birth.
-They’ve been around the world with me, including up a volcano!
+Speaking of trainers, I’ve basically lived in my Adidas since birth.
+They’ve been around the world with me, including up an actual volcano!
 The suede is ripped and so, even though they’re still the comfiest shoes in the world, I think their time has sadly come.
 Their replacement for the spring comes from Veja – a company that’s been on my radar for a while.
 Established in 2004, the French company use ethically sourced materials like organic cotton and wild rubber from the Amazon rainforest in Brazil (coincidence that today is Earth Day).
-Their shoes are manufactured in Brazil where they ensure good working conditions for their staff.
+Their shoes are manufactured in Brazil where they ensure good working conditions for their employees.
 It’s quite rare to find a company who genuinely take action to tackle social and environmental issues, so big up Veja.

 Bow Linen Trousers – Mango